paulvortex/RwgTex/README.md

 - detect special file types (normalmaps, heightmaps) and use best looking compression and compressor for them
-- for textures with alpha channels, alpha is scanned to check if it can be represented with one bit (DXT1) or requires compression with gradiant alpha (DXT5)
+- for textures with alpha channels, alpha is scanned to check if it can be represented with one bit (DXT1) or requires compression with gradient alpha (DXT5)
 - multiple threads to compress
 - supported input files: TGA, JPG, PNG